 Treasure is waiting to be discovered throughout Lincoln City, a haven for antiques and collectibles.

 Soak in the history of the Oregon Coast as you hunt for quality antiques.
-For more than a decade Lincoln City has been the place to go on the Oregon Coast if you are interested in antiques and collectibles.
+For more than a decade, Lincoln City has been the place to go on the Oregon Coast if you are interested in antiques and collectibles.
 Antique shops and used book stores abound in Lincoln City, once named one of the great undiscovered places to antique in the United States.
 While Lincoln City is one of the youngest cities on the Oregon Coast, forming in 1965, there is a rich history and a love of fine, old things.
-Hunt for rare books in our used bookstores or rediscover your favorite author.

-To celebrate the quality of “antiquing,” every February Lincoln City hosts Antique Week, a ten-day long event featuring citywide sales from local antique stores.
+To celebrate the quality of “antiquing,” every February Lincoln City hosts Antique & Collectibles Week, a ten-day-long event featuring citywide sales from local antique stores.
 Discover your next treasure as you experience the history of Lincoln City.

 The Little Antique Mall is the largest antique mall on the Oregon Coast with over 80 dealers all under one roof, you will find primitives, furniture, pottery and gourmet coffee to taste.
 Their friendly staff can help you find exactly what you’re looking for.

-Since 2004 Nelscott House Antiques & Collectibles is the best-kept secret on Oregon Coast.
-This family-run business prides itself on offering one-of-a-kind collectibles, desirable antiques, quality furniture and gifts unique to the Oregon Coast.
+Nelscott House Antiques & Collectibles is a family-run business in the Nelscott District.
+They offer one-of-a-kind collectibles, desirable antiques, quality furniture and gifts unique to the Oregon Coast.

-Taft District is another hotbed of antique activity, you’ll find Beach Bum Thrift and My Master’s Antiques just begging to be browsed.
-Streetcar Village on the south end of town offers row upon row of treasures, bargains and quirky collectibles.
+The south end of Lincoln City is another hotbed of antique activity, you’ll find Beach Bum Vintage and Streetcar Village just begging to be browsed with row upon row of treasures, bargains and quirky collectibles.

 Visit LincolnCityAntiqueWeek.com for more information.